Josh Stein

 Joshua Harold Stein (born September 13, 1966) is an American politician and lawyer serving as the 76th governor of North Carolina since 2025.
 A member of the Democratic Party, Stein served as the 51st attorney general of North Carolina from 2017 to 2025 and in the North Carolina Senate from 2009 to 2016.

-Born in Washington, D.C., Stein moved to North Carolina with his family at an early age.
-He studied at Dartmouth College and earned his Juris Doctor degree from Harvard Law School before being elected to represent North Carolina's 16th Senate district in 2008.
-Stein left the State Senate upon winning the Democratic nomination in the 2016 North Carolina Attorney General election, in which he defeated Republican nominee Buck Newton by 0.54%.
-He was reelected in 2020, narrowly defeating Republican nominee Jim O'Neill by 0.26%.

-Stein chose not to seek a third term as state attorney general and instead ran for governor in the 2024 election.
-After winning the Democratic nomination, he defeated Republican nominee Mark Robinson in the general election by 14.82%.
+Having served two terms as state attorney general, Stein chose not to seek a third term and instead ran for governor in the 2024 election.
+After winning the Democratic nomination, he defeated Republican nominee Mark Robinson in the general election by 14.82 percentage points in a year when the Republican nominee for President, Donald Trump, won by 3.2 points.
 He is North Carolina's first Jewish governor.

+Stein won the Democratic nomination in the 2016 North Carolina Attorney General election, in which he defeated Republican nominee Buck Newton by 0.54 points.
+He was reelected in 2020, narrowly defeating Republican nominee Jim O'Neill by 0.26 points.
+Before serving as Attorney General, he represented North Carolina's 16th Senate district in 2008.

 Early life and education

 Stein was born on September 13, 1966, in Washington, D.C., the son of Jane (Stoneman) and Adam Stein, of Jewish descent.
-His family moved to Charlotte, North Carolina, before settling in Chapel Hill, where his father co-founded North Carolina's first integrated law firm.
+At an early age, his family moved to Charlotte, North Carolina, before settling in Chapel Hill, where his father co-founded North Carolina's first integrated law firm.

 Stein attended Chapel Hill High School and played on its state championship soccer team.
 After graduating, he earned his Bachelor of Arts degree in history from Dartmouth College in 1988.
 After college, he taught English and economics in Zimbabwe.
 Stein went on to earn degrees from Harvard Law School and the Kennedy School of Government.